manijehshirzadeh/project-3-local-market-react/README.md

 ## Next Steps:
 - Adding Edit and Delete functinality for Bids
-- Adding Like a Comment or Listing functinality
+- Adding Like functionality for bid or Listing